flow-ai/flowai-api-docs/source/includes/_messaging.md

 - A valid SSL certificate
 - An open port that accepts `GET` and `POST` requests

-### Responding to a webhook
+### Responding to a call

-To acknowledge receipt of a webhook, your endpoint should return a 2xx HTTP status code.
+To acknowledge receipt of a webhook call, your endpoint should return a 2xx HTTP status code.
 All response codes outside this range, including 3xx codes, will indicate to Flow.ai that you did not receive the webhook.
 This does mean that a URL redirection or a "Not Modified" response will be treated as a failure.
 Flow.ai will ignore any other information returned in the request headers or request body.

 We will attempt to deliver your webhooks for up to two 4 hours with an exponential back off.
 Webhooks cannot be manually retried after this time.